Thomas Welsby: Historian

 It is for his literary works, particularly his histories of Moreton Bay, that Welsby is perhaps best known.
 Welsby was an intellectual, a polymath and a voracious reader and collector of books.
 Born only 35 years after the Brisbane River was first seen by Europeans, he was acutely aware of the dramatic growth and development of Queensland that was occurring around him and the need to record these events in writing.
 He helped to found the Historical Society of Queensland in 1913 and later became its president.
 Upon his death, he bequeathed to the Society a vast library of books that he had accumulated throughout his life.

-Welsby was a rarity among historians.
-Not only was he in a position to record contemporary history, he was also an avid consumer of everything else written on the subject by others.
-Moreover, he was also born early enough to talk to a few eyewitnesses to the earliest days of Moreton Bay and to a great many others who were only one generation removed.
+Welsby was able to record contemporary history and also consumed writing on the subject by others.
+He was also born early enough to talk to a few eyewitnesses to the earliest days of Moreton Bay and to many others who were only one generation removed.

-One of the great achievements of his historical writings was to flesh out much of the detail that was omitted by other historians.
-Welsby had a truly intimate knowledge of Moreton Bay and its environs.
+One of the achievements of his writings was to flesh out much of the detail that was omitted by other historians.
+Welsby had great knowledge of Moreton Bay and its environs.
 He had travelled personally to almost every part of the region and was particularly knowledgeable of the Bay Islands which he spent a lifetime exploring in a succession of yachts.